Sustainable Development Goals

 - Mauritius: PAGE supported an Industrial Waste Assessment in 2016 to serve as a strategic guide for national policymakers.
 Developed in partnership with the Ministry of Industry, Commerce and Consumer Protection and Business Mauritius, the assessment quantified the amount and main categories of industrial waste currently being generated in major selected industries.
 Following on from this, in 2020 PAGE commenced a survey on industrial waste management costs to feed into the development of the Extended Producer Responsibility principle.

-- Kazakhstan: PAGE is providing technical advisory support to develop legal tools related to the new Environmental Code (EcoCode) through analysis of best international practice and development of relevant secondary legislation.
+- Kazakhstan: PAGE is providing technical advisory support to develop legal tools related to the new Environmental Code through analysis of best international practice and development of relevant secondary legislation.
 PAGE work focuses on four main areas: Environmental Assessment, Best Available Techniques (BAT) based Environmental Permissions System, Environmental Quality Standards and Waste Management.
-This work will be finalized within the first quarter of 2021.

 Target 12.7: Promote public procurement practices that are sustainable, in accordance with national policies and priorities.